 If materials you want to share with students are not available through the library, are not freely available online, and do not fall under fair use, you will need to get permission from the copyright owner.

 Barnes and Noble @ VCU partners with XanEdu to help faculty create print and digital course packs.
 There is no cost for faculty to use XanEdu.
 XanEdu also helps faculty license permissions for copyrighted materials.
 Instead of asking students to purchase an entire book, faculty may be able to get permission to use only the relevant chapters in a course pack, lowering the total cost for students.
 Learn more from XanEdu's website:

-Face-to-face instruction exceptions (17 U.S. Code § 110(1)) permit the performance and display of copyrighted works without permission or payment when all of the following requirements are met:
+Face-to-face instruction exceptions (17 U.S. Code § 110(1)) allow the performance and display of copyrighted works (such as performances of musical works or displays of videos/images) without permission when all of the following requirements are met:

-This exception does not, however, apply to making or distributing copies of copyrighted works.
+This exception does not apply to making or distributing copies of copyrighted works.
 When making or distributing copies, instructors must rely on fair use or seek permission from copyright holders.

 The TEACH Act (17 U.S. Code § 110(1)) was enacted to allow certain uses of copyrighted works in virtual instruction that are comparable to uses allowed in face-to-face instruction.
 Virtual instruction is when a course is taught entirely online or when components of a face-to-face course are taught online (for example, through Canvas).
 Transmitting performances or displays of copyrighted works to students during a class session may be authorized under the TEACH Act.

 The TEACH Act does not apply to materials shared online for asynchronous reading, viewing, or listening.
 Instructors will need to rely on fair use to share these materials.